OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

    wsp_dump(wsp_elapsed, "qsort_sample");
    ```

-Then, we save our edited code as `qsort_wsp.cpp`, compile it, and run as
+Then, we save our edited program as `qsort_wsp.cpp`, compile it with Cilkscale
-before:
+instrumentation as before, and run it:

 ```shell-session
 $ /opt/opencilk/bin/clang++ qsort_wsp.cpp -fopencilk -fcilktool=cilkscale -O3 -o qsort_wsp_cs